-An ideal durable label printer, QuickLabel’s Kiaro!
-D tabletop label printer has the ability to instantly print full-color GHS labels in 1200 dpi resolution.
+An ideal durable label printer, QuickLabel tabletop label printer has the ability to instantly print full-color GHS JanSan labels in 1200 dpi resolution.

-QuickLabel’s “D” printers produce durable, pigment based labels able to withstand water, dirt, exposure, abrasion and hazardous chemicals while maintaining color-fastness.
+The QuickLabel “D” printers produce durable, pigment based labels that are able to withstand water, dirt, exposure, abrasion, and hazardous chemicals while maintaining color-fastness.

 See What the Extra-Durable, GHS Compliant Kiaro!
 D is Capable of: